 Summer Rolls with Almond Dipping Sauce

 Summer rolls, also known as fresh spring rolls or rice paper wraps, are a delicious and refreshing snack and a wonderful way to add more veggies to your diet.
 The dipping sauce alone is reason enough to eat them!
-These veggie loaded Summer Rolls with Almond Dipping Sauce make a wonderful light lunch, snack or party appetizer.
+These veggie-loaded summer rolls with almond butter dipping sauce make a wonderful light lunch, snack or party appetizer.

 If you’ve had summer rolls before you’ll know that there are endless variations to this recipe; you can really add any type of vegetable or protein you like.
 At most restaurants, these rolls are served with the addition of vermicelli noodles, but I wanted to keep this particular recipe light and fresh so I opted to forgo the extra noodles, and instead, I’ve added extra veggies in the form of leaf lettuce to help provide bulk and crunch.
-These Summer Rolls with Almond Dipping Sauce are my go-to party appetizer (someone has to bring the veggies after all!), but I also love making a batch of these on the weekend to use them as simple snacks for the week.
-And, let’s be honest, it’s really the dipping sauce that make these summer rolls a winner.
+These summer rolls are my go-to party appetizer (someone has to bring the veggies after all!), but I also love making a batch of these on the weekend to use them as simple snacks for the week.
+And, let’s be honest, it’s really the dipping sauce that makes these summer rolls a winner.
 The combination of sweet, savoury and salty will make you want to dunk pretty much anything in it!

 Summer Rolls with Almond Dipping Sauce

-These rice wraps are vegetarian, but you could add chicken, beef or shrimp if you like.
+These summer rolls are vegetarian, but you could add chicken, beef or shrimp if you like.
 I opted to use almond butter, but peanut butter would also be delicious.

 - Prep Time: 30 minutes

 - Category: Snacks